swiftlang/swift-evolution/proposals/NNNN-swift-noasync.md

 }
 ```

-Using an annotated API from an asynchronous context results in an error.
+Using an API annotated with the `noasync` availability kind from an asynchronous
+context will result in an error.
 In certain cases, it is possible to use the API safely within an asynchronous
 context, but not across suspension points.
-The attribute is only checked in the
+The attribute only prevents API usage in the immediate asynchronous context;
-immediate context, so an unavailable function call wrapped in a synchronous
+wrapping a call to an unavailable API in a synchronous context and calling the
-context will not emit the error.
-This allows functions to wrap the behaviour and
+wrapper will not emit an error.
+This allows functions to wrap the API and
-provide safe alternative APIs, like the example below:
+provide a safe alternative, like the example below:

 ```swift
 func goodAsyncFunc(_ mutex: UnsafeMutablePointer<pthread_mutex_t>, _ op : () -> ()) async {